Where to go for foreign cuisine.

-Come to Itaewon and you are bound to notice something familiar with Myeongdong – the streets are thronged full of foreigners, and with good reasons so!
-Itaewon has been designated the very first ‘Special Tourism District’ by Seoul.
+Come to Itaewon (이태원) and you are bound to notice something familiar with Myeongdong – the streets are thronged full of foreigners, and with good reasons so!
+Itaewon has been designated the very first ‘Special Tourism District’ in Seoul.
 It is also here in Itaewon where the highest concentration of halal restaurants can be found.
 Itaewon is also home to Seoul’s one and only mosque, the Seoul Central Masjid.
-As such, you can find plenty of halal restaurants here in Itaewon.
-The streets outside the mosque are lined with different kinds of halal restaurants.
+As such, you can find plenty of halal restaurants here in Itaewon and is most evident on the streets outside the mosque, which are lined with different kinds of halal restaurants.
 There are also plenty of other restaurants catering to tourists from all over the world, from Chinese restaurants to Italian, French, Japanese, Russian etc., you will definitely be spoilt for choice here!

-Itaewon is located in Yongsan-gu, where it is home to the Yongsan Garrison, a camp belonging to the American troops.
+Itaewon is located in Yongsan-gu, which is also home to the Yongsan Garrison, a camp belonging to the American troops.
 As such, you might find American troops walking along the streets of Itaewon at times.
 Many of the clothing stores also have signs that say ‘Big sizes available’ outside their stores, as many of the foreign population here in Seoul do their shopping in Itaewon.

 Itaewon is also located near the Han River, and is of close proximity to Namsan Mountain, Seoul Station and Myeongdong.
 You can get to Itaewon by taking the subway on Line 6.

 Besides restaurants catering to the foreign crowd, it is also here in Itaewon where bookstores selling books in languages such as English or French can be easily located.

 There are also various markets here in Itaewon that sell mostly fashion items that are popular with certain groups of people.
 As many of the shop owners themselves come from all over the world, they best understand that kind of clothes that people from their own country like.